Solutions-Guy/BIOS-Tuning-Guide/README.md

 # BIOS-Tuning-Guide-for-BigTwin-SuperServer

 Supermicro Update Manager (SUM) is a command line interface utility for scripting the deployment of BIOS options from a centralized management server.
-For more details on how to use the SUM tool, please refer to the SUM User Guide on the Supermicro website.
-This section will provide basic examples of how to use SUM to tune the X11 Dual Socket Motherboards.
+For more details on how to use the SUM tool, please refer to the SUM User Guide on the Supermicro website: https://www.supermicro.com/en/solutions/management-software/supermicro-update-manager.

+This repository will provide basic examples of how to use SUM to tune X11 BigTwin.

 Pre-requisites:
 - Installation of SUM.